VCF Automation Blog

-WebAssembly (Wasm).
 Wasm is a binary instruction format and it is designed as a portable compilation for different targets.
-This means different architectures, different operating systems, different execution environments such as browser, desktop or server - one for all.
-This makes Wasm a very interesting approach.
+This means different architectures, different operating systems and different execution environments like browser, desktop or server - one for all.
+This makes Wasm as a very interesting approach.

 Store Jar and Wasm Binaries as Action